 Exercise daily – Aim for 30 minutes or more of activity on most days—but not too close to bedtime.

-Use a comfortable mattress and pillows – Try to pick the best mattress and sleeping accessories, taking into consideration your sleeping positions.
+Use a comfortable mattress and pillows – Try to pick the best mattress and sleeping accessories, considering your sleeping positions.
 The one you have been using for years may have exceeded its life expectancy – about 9 or 10 years for most good quality mattresses.

-Have comfortable pillows, and make the room attractive and inviting for a snooze, but also free of allergens that might affect you.
+Have comfortable pillows and make the room attractive and inviting for a snooze and free of allergens that might affect you.

 Get help with stress management – If the stress of managing work, family, or school is keeping you awake at night, learning how to handle stress productively can help you rest better at night.

-If you liked this post, you could access its information, the infographic below is containing all the practical info.
+If you liked this post, you could access its information; the infographic below contains all the practical info.
 To view the original size, click on the infographic.

-These are basic and easily adoptable rules that can promote the quality of your sleep:
+These are essential and easily adoptable rules that can promote the quality of your sleep:

 - Keeping a daily schedule form the beginning of the day until bedtime